Killing of JonBenét Ramsey: Investigation

 Experts, media commentators, and the Ramseys have identified potential suspects in the case.
-Boulder police initially focused almost exclusively upon John and Patsy, but by October 1997 had over 1,600 people in their index of persons of interest for the case.
+Boulder police initially focused almost exclusively upon John and Patsy, but by October 1997 had more than 1,600 people in their index of persons of interest for the case.

 Errors that were made in the initial investigation complicated the resolution of the investigation and applicable theory.
 Those errors included loss and contamination of evidence, lack of experienced and technical staff on the investigation, evidence shared with the Ramseys, and delayed informal interviews with the parents.
 (Note: A Boulder defense attorney, Lee Hill, commented that: "The public feels that the police have coddled the Ramseys because they are rich and influential in Boulder.")
 Other issues include misleading information intentionally leaked by Boulder Police in hopes of creating public pressure on John and Patsy Ramsey to better cooperate with police interview requests, which contributed to the intense media attention surrounding the family.

 Lou Smit was a detective who came out of retirement in early 1997 to assist the Boulder County District Attorney's office with the case.
 In May 1998, he presented his findings to the Boulder police with other staff members of the DA's Office, concluding that the evidence pointed away from the Ramseys.
 They were unable to successfully challenge the police department's belief that the Ramseys were guilty.
 The DA's office sought to take control of the investigation.
 Due to the animosity between the police and the DA's office, and the pressure to obtain a conviction, Colorado governor Roy Romer interceded and named Michael Kane as special prosecutor to initiate a grand jury.

 Two of the lead investigators in the case had opposing views.
 Both Lou Smit and Steve Thomas ultimately resigned—Smit because he believed that the investigation had incompetently overlooked the intruder hypothesis, and Thomas because he believed the DA's office had interfered with and failed to support his hypothesis of the case.

 A grand jury was convened beginning September 15, 1998, to consider indicting the Ramseys for charges relating to the case.
 In 1999, the grand jury returned a true bill to charge the Ramseys with placing the child at risk in a way that led to her death, based on the probable cause standard applied in such grand jury proceedings.
 Boulder County District Attorney Alex Hunter did not prosecute them, because he did not believe that he could meet the higher standard of proving guilt beyond a reasonable doubt that is required for a criminal conviction.